Deep Image Prior

-\paragraph{Denoising and generic reconstruction.} As our parametrization presents high impedance to image noise, it can be naturally used to filter out noise from an image.
+As our parametrization presents high impedance to image noise, it can be naturally used to filter out noise from an image.
 The aim of denoising is to recover a clean image $x$ from a noisy observation $x_0$.
 Sometimes the degradation model is known: $x_0 = x + \epsilon$ where $\epsilon$ follows a particular distribution.
 However, more often in \emph{blind denoising} the noise model is unknown.

 Here we work under the blindness assumption, but the method can be easily modified to incorporate information about noise model.
 We use the same exact formulation as~\cref{eq:denoise,eq:denoise2} and, given a noisy image $x_0$, recover a clean image $x^* = f_{\theta^*}(z)$ after substituting the minimizer $\theta^*$ of~\cref{eq:denoise2}.